 'O God, of thy mercy remember the poor, And grant us thy blessings, thy plenty and store; For dead is Lord Hastings, - the more is our grief; And now up to heaven we cry for relief.
-Then wail we, then weep we, then mourn we each one,
+Refrain] Then wail we, then weep we, then mourn we each one,

-Refrain] Then wail we, then weep we, then mourn we each one, The good Earl of Huntingdon from us is gone...
+The good Earl of Huntingdon from us is gone...

 His wisdom so pleased the Queen of this land, The sword of true justice she put in his hand; Of York he was President made by her Grace, Her laws to maintain and rule in her place...